 One testament to the power of education is that many people credit it with having ‘saved their life’.
 But whether that’s because knowledge and learning opened up a path to a rewarding career or because it helped someone escape difficult personal circumstances, ‘education saved my life’ is usually meant metaphorically.
 In medieval England, however, it was literal.
-Having an education – or at least being able to pretend you had one – really could save your life.
+Having an education – or at least being able to pretend you had one – really could keep the Grim Reaper at bay.

 A person accused of a crime, even quite a serious one such as murder, could attempt to evade justice by proving their membership of the clergy.
 At first this involved appearing in court in tonsure and clerical dress, at a time when fancy dress was not an affordable option for many.
 From the fourteenth century however this began to be superceded by a reading test.
 (1)